-$$\Delta p{total} = 0.25 + 1.2 \bullet 0.8 \text{ bar} = 1.21 \text{ bar}$$
+$\Delta p{total} = 0.25 + 1.2 \cdot 0.8$ bar = 1.21 bar

-If the reference value for pressure filters amounts to a Δp of ${\sim}$ 1 to 1.5 bar, the filter has been correctly selected.
+If the reference value for pressure filters amounts to a $\Delta p$ of ~ 1 to 1.5 bar, the filter has been correctly selected.

-Contamination indicators

-It is important that the effectiveness of the filter can be checked by a contamination indicator.
+Contamination indicators It is important that the effectiveness of the filter can be checked by a contamination indicator.
 The contamination of a filter is measured by the drop in pressure.
 As the contamination increases, the pressure ahead of the filter rises.
 This pressure acts on a spring-loaded piston.
 As the pressure increases, the piston is pushed against the spring.